dave-code-ruiz/hass-gallery/README.md

 Using two .sh scripts that are provided it is possible to add and remove images from the .json file

-I use the gallery to show the latest images and videos associated with movements in the motion application
+I use the gallery to show the latest images and videos associated with movements in the motion application , when motion is detect I move image and the video file with best movement to galery and insert one line to .json file.